ahmad-masud/Sorting-Visualizer/README.md

-# 🔢 Sorting Visualizer
+# Sorting Visualizer

-## 📌 Overview
+## Overview
-**Sorting Visualizer** is a Java-based GUI application that visually demonstrates how various sorting algorithms work.
+Sorting Visualizer is a Java-based GUI application that visually demonstrates how various sorting algorithms work.
 It provides an interactive way to learn, observe, and compare different sorting strategies in real-time.

 ---

-## ✨ Features
+## Features
-- 🎞️ Real-time visualization of sorting algorithms.
+- Real-time visualization of sorting algorithms
-- 🧠 Understand algorithm behavior step by step.
+- Understand algorithm behavior step by step
-- 📊 Compare performance of multiple algorithms.
+- Compare performance of multiple algorithms
-- 🖱️ Interactive GUI – intuitive and easy to use.
+- Interactive GUI – intuitive and easy to use

 ---

-## 🛠️ Tech Stack
+## Tech Stack
-- **Java** – Primary programming language.
+- **Java** – Primary programming language
-- **Maven** – Build automation and dependency management.
+- **Maven** – Build automation and dependency management
-- **Swing/AWT** – For graphical interface.
+- **Swing/AWT** – For graphical interface
-- **Any IDE** – IntelliJ, Eclipse, or just your favorite text editor.
+- **Any IDE** – IntelliJ, Eclipse, or your preferred text editor

 ---

-## 🚀 Setup Instructions
+## Setup Instructions

-### 1. ✅ Prerequisites
+### 1. Prerequisites
-Make sure you have the following installed:
+Ensure the following are installed:

 - Java JDK (version 8 or later)
   ```bash
   java -version
   ```
 - Maven
   ```bash
   mvn -version
   ```

-> If not installed, download [Java JDK](https://adoptopenjdk.net/) and [Maven](https://maven.apache.org/install.html).
+If not installed, download [Java JDK](https://adoptopenjdk.net/) and [Maven](https://maven.apache.org/install.html).

 ---

-### 2. 📁 Clone the Repository
+### 2. Clone the Repository
 ```bash
 git clone https://github.com/your-username/sorting-visualizer.git
 cd sorting-visualizer
 ```
-> Or download the ZIP and extract it.
+Or download the ZIP and extract it.

 ---

-### 3. ⚙️ Build the Project with Maven
+### 3. Build the Project with Maven
 ```bash
 mvn clean install
 ```

 ---

-### 4. ▶️ Run the Application
+### 4. Run the Application

 #### Option A: Using Maven directly
 ```bash